 The effort, called the ARKids First Direct Outreach Project, was part of the Robert Wood Johnson Foundation (RWJF) Covering Kids®: A National Health Initiative for Low-Income Uninsured Children national program.

-Key Results: The Covering Kids project in Arkansas accomplished the following:
+The Covering Kids project in Arkansas accomplished the following:

 - The number of children enrolled in ARKids First increased 78 percent increase since 1999.